Important Dates Registration for Summer and Fall classes is now open

 Certification/licensure is not automatic; the Texas Department of State Health Services (DSHS) and/or the National Registry of Emergency Medical Technicians (NREMT) administers all certification examinations upon completion of a DSHS recognized educational program.
 Completion of the EMS Professions program does not guarantee eligibility for DSHS/NREMT certification/licensure.
 Criminal background checks are conducted by DSHS as part of the certification process.
 Candidates with concerns about their background should contact the Texas Department of State Health Services in Austin.

-The EMS Profession program at LSC-North Harris is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) based on the review and recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
+The Lone Star-North Harris EMS Professions Program is accredited by the Commission on Accreditation of Allied Health Education Programs (http://www.caahep.org/) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).

 The EMS Professions program at LSC-North Harris is committed to preparing students to become competent entry-level Paramedics that meet state and national expectations within the profession.
 Upon graduation, the graduate will demonstrate: